Areas of Research

 Neural Engineering

-Neural Engineering is a research discipline using engineering techniques to study, repair, replace, or enhance neural systems.
+A research and educational programs to bring neuroscientists and engineers together to work at the most complex problems in medical research.
 Neural Engineering commonly involves neurotechnology devices, such as neural interfaces for stimulation or recording, brain-computer interfaces, or neuroprosthetics.

 Neurodegenerative Diseases